 Step 4: Get your Box into Tabletop Simulator

-The astute observer will notice that Blender exported two files: the .obj file we asked for and another .mtl file.
-I don’t know what that is, but we don’t need it, so you can trash it or ignore it.
+file.
+I don’t know what that is, but we don’t need it, so you can

 Time to head back into TTS.
 Open it up, and create a new Singleplayer game.
 You don’t need to load any mods or anything, so just close the games dialog that shows up.
 From the top menu, pick Objects and then Components -> Custom and drag out a Model sphere onto the table.
 The Custom Model dialog will pop up automatically.